 Because of its high level of citral, the oils used to repel insects, both the fresh plant, as well as the oils, are effective in using as a natural insect repellent.
 Oils should be avoided by children, however, as they are often too strong for sensitive skins.

-Another perk to this plant is it’s use for flavoring rices, stir-fries, soups, and smoothies while fresh.
+Another perk to this plant is it’s used for flavoring rice, stir-fries, soups, and smoothies while fresh.
 And since it grows well indoors, you can have a fresh, green element year round in your kitchen!

 For best results, be sure to harvest in the morning after the dew has dried, but before the sun burns off any newly formed essential oils.
 The following are a list of plants best used when dried to help repel those annoying mosquitoes.

 Good to seep into teas fresh, once dried, the pineapple weed can be crushed and rubbed into your clothing, or hung in areas likely to draw insects to help repel them.
 Fresh plants can also be rubbed on your skin.

-The leaves have a sweet smell, hence it’s name, and when dried has historically been used in teas as well as for stomach troubles.
+The leaves have a sweet smell, hence it’s named, and when dried has historically been used in teas as well as for stomach troubles.
 My favorite use of it is when dried and bundled into a tight ‘smudge-like stick’, sweet fern can also be burned to help repel mosquitoes.
 Simply bundle tightly with thread after drying and place on a non-flammable surface.
 Once lit, it should burn slowly, releasing a fragrant and steady stream of smoke.

 Although fresh leaves can be used for this recipe, dried leaves create a more potent spray since the oils will be more concentrated.
 The concoction is easy enough and requires steeping the plant in hot water before cooling and straining and placing in a spray bottle.
 When using to spray in plants use a little oil soap so it adheres to the plant.
 When using on yourself, spray your skin and clothes with your DIY spray the same way you would with any other type of OTC insect repellent.
 Plus it smells so much better!